The Creamery Story

-We began our creamery efforts in the summer of 2008 by forming a CANR Creamery committee consisting of faculty, students, and staff from all academic departments and Cooperative Extension.
+We began our creamery efforts in the summer of 2008 under the supervison of Dan Severson by forming a CANR Creamery committee consisting of faculty, students, and staff from all academic departments and Cooperative Extension.
 In the fall semester, four CANR students (Dan Meany, Matthew Gow, Myra Gemmill, and Caitlin Sheffer) worked as a planning team with Dr. Carl Toensmeyer in the department of Food and Resource Economics and developed a Strategic Marketing Plan that has provided valuable guidance to our planning efforts for the “UDairy” Creamery.

 The Creamery hires three student managers each academic year to work as interns in developing the Creamery future.
 The students are responsible for arranging for the sale of UDairy ice cream in bulk and at campus events.
 The student management team also develops and implements plans in all areas of the Creamery including food science and sustainability, marketing and communications, and business and employee relations.